Sleep more, snore less

 If worries prevent you from sleeping, try meditation and clearing your head before bed.
 This is also a great way to start your routine in the morning.

-Overall, better sleep each day will help prevent your passage ways from relaxing too much.
-This should limit those vibrations that cause snoring.
+Overall, better sleep each day will help prevent your air passage ways from relaxing too much.

 Change your sleep environment